mmlevinson/hyperComponents/src/content/docs/about/tailwind.md

 ### Extracting your Tailwind styles into a local constant

-The solution I have migrated to is to extract these long, verbose class lists into a local `tw` constant in the Astro [Component Script](https://docs.astro.build/en/basics/astro-components/#the-component-script) and then reference the properties of that constant into the HTML markup just as you would with any other local constant.
+The solution I have migrated to is to extract these long, verbose class lists into a local `tw` constant in the Astro [Component Script](https://docs.astro.build/en/basics/astro-components/#the-component-script) and then reference the properties of that constant in the HTML markup just as you would with any other local constant.

 Here is the same example as above but using this alternative approach.